A tool to support employee success

 This entire process focuses on workplace function and issues, and respects confidentiality by not requiring medical information.
 The conversation is around abilities and strategies that support work success rather than diagnosis or symptoms.

 For the overall process to be successful, a few basic factors must exist.
-If they do not, the process may not be helpful, and could even make the situation worse.
+If not, the process may not be helpful, and could even make the situation worse.
 These factors are:

 • The workplace is committed to supporting employee success through an ongoing collaborative process.

-• The employee wants to stay at work/return to work and will strive to do the job with necessary supports that are reasonable and acceptable to both the employee and the employer.
+• The employee wants to stay at work or return to work, and will strive to do the job with necessary supports that are reasonable and acceptable to both the employee and the employer.

-• The job expectations and the needs of the employee, with regard to accomplishing the requirements of the job, are clearly understood.
+• The job expectations and the needs of the employee, when it comes to accomplishing the requirements of the job, are clearly understood.

 Download the fillable booklet | PDF

-The fillable areas of the booklet assist both the employer and the employee (with help from a trusted advisor such as a doctor, therapist or friend) to develop accommodations or solutions related to workplace function and issues.
+The fillable areas of the booklet assist both the employer and the employee - and can include support from a trusted advisor such as a doctor, therapist, co-worker, or friend - to develop accommodations or solutions related to workplace function and issues.

 Booklet outline